 Remediation in these cases have to be complete, or else there might be a continuing risk to occupants of the building.
 This sort of water comes from water which contain amounts of heavy metals and pesticides, polluted water or sewer backups.

 If remediation is not completed fast, then categories 1 and 2 can turn into class 3.
-Standing water is a prime place for bacteria and pathogens develop and to breed.
+Standing water is a prime place for bacteria and pathogens to breed and grow.
 Spores can turn into mould, which may result in a major health risk.
-What may have been a easy and simple cleanup job may turn into something more extensive and costly if not addressed quickly.
+What may have been a easy and simple cleanup job may turn into something costly and more extensive if not addressed quickly.

 The amount of water which has influenced the property has also been classified into four categories by the IICRC.

-This is when the saturation of water is relatively low, or has come into contact with surfaces that aren’t porous and thus not easily damaged by water.
+This is when the saturation of water is relatively low, or has come into contact with surfaces that are not porous and thus not readily damaged by water.
 There may be little or even evaporation or no longer work needed to finish the job When the water is removed in the remediation process.

 This could be when water leaks onto a concrete or tiled flooring that is sealed.

 For this class to be applicable, the surfaces affected must be more porous than with the previous category.
 Water is absorbed into the material, which means there’s more potential for harm.
 There’s still a substantial amount of effort that must be put to dry the area completely, after the flood water is removed.
-This sometimes happens with wood flooring and gypsum board surfaces.
+This can happen with wood flooring and gypsum board surfaces.

 This is when there’s a significant amount of water that comes into contact with quite porous materials.
-This category requires the amount of evaporation to make sure that the water damage restoration process is followed correctly.
+This category requires the amount of evaporation to make sure that the water damage restoration process is followed.
 When the construction is soaked throughout, this is, and upholstery and rugs have absorbed water.
-Flooded areas that are underground may fall into this class.
+Flooded underground areas may fall into this class.

-Occasionally, the intruding water can be especially tough to remove, for a variety of reasons.
-This can make the water damage restoration process difficult and can add time and money.
+Occasionally, the intruding water can be especially difficult to remove, for a variety of reasons.
+This may add time and money and can make the water damage restoration process difficult.

-It may be that the water has flooded spaces that are difficult to clean, or highly porous materials have influenced.
-Equipment or effort may be needed to get the job done properly.
+It may be that spaces that are difficult have flooded to clean, or highly porous materials have influenced.
+Effort or equipment may be needed to get the work done properly.
 This could be when enclosures or any substance have been diluted, or if sewage absorbs into timber flooring or the walls of a building.

 The sort of water damage and also the classification of the saturation must be made before any work can be performed.
 Then the water damage restoration contractor can start to repair the damage, When those are determined.